Four friends posted photos enjoying Idaho college life. Hours later they were killed

 The unsolved tragedy came to light at around midday on Sunday when police were called to a home on King Road, Moscow, to a report of an “unconscious person”.

-Moscow Police officers arrived on the scene to find the four student victims dead inside the property – stabbed to death with an “edged weapon such as a knife”.
-Autopsies were completed on Wednesday and are expected to reveal further information about cause and manner of death.
+Moscow Police officers arrived on the scene to find the four student victims dead inside the property – stabbed to death with a large knife.

+Autopsy findings, released on Thursday, revealed that each victim was stabbed multiple times in different places on the body – sustaining injuries that caused them to bleed out inside their home.
+There was no sign of any sexual assault.

+Latah County Coroner Cathy Mabbutt said that it was not possible to determine from the injuries the order in which the four victims were attacked but said the autopsies showed the killings were “personal”.

 There was no sign of forced entry at the property, the front door was open and nothing appears to have been taken, police said.